Gbrunoo7/Gbrunoo7/readme.md

 I'm a Systems Analysis student at LaSalle University and a teacher turned **Data Analyst**.

-As a freelancer, I’ve worked on real-world projects involving:
+As a data professional, I’ve worked on real-world projects involving:
 - Database Management with MySQL
 - Data analysis with Pandas and automation with A.I tools in Excel
 - Visualization tools through Excel, Python and Power BI
+- Cloud computing architecture and monitoring, database management in AWS

-At this moment, I'm looking forward to achieve my first experiences in the data market, utilizing my skills in **Python**, **SQL** and **Power BI**.
+At this moment, I'm looking forward to achieve my first experiences in the data market, utilizing my skills in **Python**, **SQL**, **Power BI** and **Cloud Computing**.

 ---